dzuisk/dzuisk/README.md

 ## Self introduction

+- 🌍: Chinese(Major)/English/Teochew/Cantoness(a little)
+- 📖: Studying undergraduate in SZPU.
+- 🎵: Now studying chromatic harmonica
+- 🎮: Play many kinds of games but poor skills.
+- 📷: Take photos at will
+- 🌱: Studying programing.
+- ⚡️: Like to create and play!

+## 🌱Studying

 <!--
 **dzuisk/dzuisk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.